knative/test-infra/ci/prow_setup.md

    (`us-central1, us-west1, us-east1, europe-west1, asia-east1`).
 This needs
    to be done manually and should get automatically approved once the request is submitted.
 For the reason, enter _Need more resources for running tests_.

+1. Edit [resources.yaml](./prow/boskos/resources.yaml) with the new projects.
+   Conveniently ready for cut-and-paste from the output file in the previous step.

+1. Get the commit reviewed.

 1. Run `make update-boskos-config` to update the Boskos config.